arfc/rollo/docs/source/index.rst

 **ROLLO** is an open-source Python package that applies evolutionary algorithm techniques to optimize nuclear reactor design.
-It essentially couples the `DEAP (Distributed Evolutionary Algorithms in Python)
+It couples the `DEAP (Distributed Evolutionary Algorithms in Python)
 <https://deap.readthedocs.io/en/master/>`_ evolutionary algorithm driver with
 nuclear software, such as neutron transport and thermal-hydraulics codes.
 **ROLLO** is nuclear-software agnostic, and designed to easily couple to any software.